 Unless otherwise explicitly stated, terms defined in the “General Terms and Conditions for Gas Transport” also apply to this “Direct Consumer Framework Agreement”.

-Register of Players
+Player Relations

-Upon conclusion of the Gas Supplier Framework Agreement, the Direct Consumer shall be registered in the Register of Players with his Master Data and status information.
-The Register of Players (including Master Data and status information) and the Direct Consumers obligations in this respect are described in detail in General Terms and Conditions for Gas Transport, including the types of information about the Direct Consumer available to Other Players.
+Upon conclusion of the “Gas Supplier Framework Agreement”, the Direct Consumer shall be registered as a player through Energinet, with his Master Data and status information.
+The Direct Consumers obligations in this respect are described in detail in “General Terms and Conditions for Gas Transport”, including the types of information about the Direct Consumer available to Other Players.
 The Direct Consumer may request that he be registered as one or more Direct Consumers with different GLN's.

-The Gas Supplier shall remain registered in the Register of Players until his Framework Agreements have expired and the rights and obligations under the Gas Supplier Agreements have been fulfilled.

-Player Relationships

-The Direct Consumer shall inform Energinet of any changes in his Player Relationships, cf. clause 4 of General Terms and Conditions for Gas Transport.Direct Consumer
+The Direct Consumer shall inform Energinet of any changes in his Player Relationships, cf. clause 4 of “General Terms and Conditions for Gas Transport”.
+The Direct Consumer shall remain registered with Energinet until his/their “Framework Agreements” have expired and the rights and obligations under the “Gas Supplier Agreements” have been fulfilled.

 Direct Sites